-- IP Port Priority Status Enables or disables the IP port priority. - IP Port Priority Table Shows the IP port to CoS map. - IP Port Number (TCP/UDP) Set a new IP port number. - Class of Service Value Sets a CoS value for a new IP port.
+- IP Port Priority Status Enables or disables the IP port priority. - Interface Selects the port or trunk interface to which the settings apply. - IP Port Priority Table Shows the IP port to CoS map. - IP Port Number (TCP/UDP) Set a new IP port number. - Class of Service Value Sets a CoS value for a new IP port.
 Note that "0" represents low priority and "7" represent high priority.